MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/emails-sent-to-users-when-their-settings-change.md

 > [!NOTE]
 >  If you want to change the email address information, you need to make sure that the inbound email policies of your environment allow emails that come from the custom specified from address.
 If you decide to override the *From* contact information, you should verify that the emails are correctly sent to users.
 You can do this by testing this with one user in your organization.

-È possibile utilizzare il cmdlet [Set-CsOnlineDialInConferencingTenantSettings](https://go.microsoft.com/fwlink/?LinkId=627285) per gestire altre impostazioni per l'organizzazione, inclusa la posta elettronica.
+Puoi usare il cmdlet [set-CsOnlineDialInConferencingTenantSettings](https://go.microsoft.com/fwlink/?LinkId=627285) per gestire altre impostazioni per l'organizzazione, incluso il messaggio di posta elettronica.

 ## <a name="what-if-you-dont-want-email-to-be-sent-to-them"></a>E se non vuoi che la posta elettronica venga inviata a loro?